-Golden State Warriors coach Steve Kerr promptly noticed the Houston Rockets crowd chanting “F**k you, Draymond” midway through the first quarter.
-Green, who Kerr called an “instigator,” was not surprised by the crowd’s reaction.
-The feisty forward was right in the middle of a defensive slugfest in Game 2.
+Golden State Warriors coach Steve Kerr noticed the Houston Rockets crowd chanting “F**k you, Draymond” midway through the first quarter of Game 2 on Wednesday.
+The feisty forward was in the middle of a defensive slugfest.

-After the game, the multi-titled coach had this to say about the unruly chants:
+After the game, the multi-titled coach said the chants were rather unsavory.

 "It's not ideal when a crowd is chanting 'F you Draymond.’ … I would prefer if fans could use a little more discretion and remember that the guy has kids.
 Maybe I'm old school.
 I'm all for the fans cheering for their team and if they want to yell at the opponents, great, but I just think 'F you' is - it's a little much."